kvernon/realty-investor-timeline/README.md

 ```

-In it you can get an estimate monthly cash flow by calling `const estimated = timeline.getEstimatedMonthlyCashFlow();`
+In it you can get an estimate monthly cash flow by calling `const mostRecentMonthlyCashflow = timeline.getCashFlowMonthByEndDate();`